CP-Unibo/sunny-cp/README.md

 sunny-cp [5] is a parallel parallel portfolio solver that allows to solve a Constraint (Satisfaction/Optimization) Problem defined in the MiniZinc language.
-It essentially implements the SUNNY algorithm described in [1][2][3] and extends its sequential version [4] that attended the MiniZinc Challenge 2014 [6]. sunny-cp is built on top of state-of-the-art constraint solvers, including:
+It essentially implements the SUNNY algorithm described in [1][2][3] and extends its sequential version [4].

+sunny-cp is built on top of state-of-the-art constraint solvers, including:
 Choco, Chuffed, HaifaCSP,
-JaCoP, MinisatID, OR-Tools, Picat.
-These solvers are not included by default in sunny-cp, except for those already included in the MiniZinc bundle (i.e., Chuffed and Gecode).
-However, sunny-cp provides utilities for adding new solvers to the portfolio and for customizing their settings.
-Moreover, sunny-cp enables to use more solvers via Docker (see below).
+JaCoP, MinisatID, OR-Tools, Picat, Chuffed, and Gecode.

 In a nutshell, sunny-cp relies on two sequential steps: